FC57/daily_demo/README.en.md

 - Help with others by discussion in issues

 - Sharing can be done through PR, issue comments, links, etc

+## Show your support

+If you like the project, give it a star ⭐️, it will be a great encouragement to me.

 ## License